 Born in Lanark County, Upper Canada, Mair attended Queen’s University with John Schultz but did not graduate.
 In the spring of 1868 in Ottawa he helped organize the secret movement “Canada First.”
 About the same time he published Dreamland and Other Poems, an echo of John Keats.
 He received a patronage appointment from William McDougall as secretary for the Canadian mission to London to negotiate the transfer of Rupert’s Land, but was unable to go.
 He settled instead for an appointment as assistant on the Canadian road works near Red River, and was also named Red River correspondent of several Ontario newspapers, including the Globe.
 His comments about Red River mixed-blood ladies led to his being horsewhipped by Annie Bannatyne in February 1869, and Louis Riel responded in print to his writing.

-He was a storekeeper in Portage la Prairie until 1883, and was an officer of the Governor General’s Body Guards in 1885.
+He was a postmaster (1872-1877) and storekeeper (?-1883) at Portage la Prairie, and was an officer of the Governor General’s Body Guards in 1885.
 Under pressure from his friends, he sought Canadian topics to write about, and in 1886 he published Tecumseh, a verse-drama well regarded at the time, subsequently being elected a Fellow of the Royal Society in 1889.

 Mair later helped to found Kelowna, British Columbia, and wrote Through the Mackenzie Basin (1908), based upon his work as secretary of the commission that negotiated with Indians there in 1899.
 He moved to Victoria in 1921.

 Once a highly regarded Canadian poet, his reputation has slipped into eclipse, at least partly because of the rawness of his Canadian nationalism.
 His papers are at Queen’s University.